elias-berg/Advent_of_Code/README.md

 There's also a scripts directory that provides the following script(s) and how to run them:

 `python3 ./scripts/create_template.py`

+**Important Note:** This script is only meant for 2022 and 2021.
+It doesn't (yet?) have special handling for 2024 where days are new django apps.

 *Creates a template for the year and day of the problem to solve and language I'll try to use.*